gsoft-inc/sg-orbit/README.md

 ## Add new packages

-To install a new package:
+Dont add new packages to the root of the workspace unless you know what you are doing.

+Instead add new packages to sub packages of the workspace.

+To do so, in your terminal, navigate to the directory of the package and the use yarn to add the package:

-`yarn ` will install the packages in every projects of the workspace.
+`yarn add PACKAGE_NAME [--dev]` will install the package.

 ## Add a yarn scripts